 Enforce proper documentation system as this encourages the preservation of past, ongoing and future processes.

 In addition to this, organize well-documented training sessions or more workshops for employees to find it easy to learn about the new procedures.
-If you don't already have a process for documentation, read more on how to get started here.

 Challenge 4: Building a workplace culture where continuous improvement is prioritized